FamilySearch/pewpew/README.md

 </pre>
 Loggers provide a means of logging data to a file, stderr or stdout.
 Any string can be used for *logger_name*.

-There are two types of loggers: plain loggers which have data logged to them by explicitly referencing them within an `endpoints.log` section, and global loggers which are evaluated for every endpoint response and cannot be explicitly specified within an `endpoints.log` section.
+There are two types of loggers: plain loggers which have data logged to them by explicitly referencing them within an `endpoints.log` section, and global loggers which are evaluated for every endpoint response.

 Loggers support the following parameters:
 - **`select`** <sub><sup>*Optional*</sup></sub> - When specified, the logger becomes a global logger.
 See the [`endpoints.provides` section](#provides) for details on how to define a *select_piece*.